daytonaio/content/README.md

 5. If multiple PRs are submitted by different individuals, we will typically prioritize those that demonstrate the clearest and most well-crafted writing.

 ### Editing Process
-- If the PR meets our standards, the issue will be assigned, and the editing process will commence.
+- If the PR meets our standards, the issue will be assigned to you, and the editing process will commence.
 - Articles undergo up to two rounds of editing.
 - Use tools like [Grammarly](https://grammarly.com), [Hemingway App](https://hemingwayapp.com/) and [LanguageTool](https://languagetool.org/) for initial proofreading.
 - Respond promptly to editorial feedback and make necessary revisions.